nicoleturner04/einsteinbohr/README.md

-schrodinger and black holes i mean black scholes equation i used for picture in blog in latex
+schrodinger and black holes i mean black scholes equation i used for picture in latex
 ---

 ## cat equation